ng2-ui/map/README.md

 2. **Expose all original Google Maps V3 api to the user without any exception.**

    No hiding, nor manipulation.
-By doing so, programmers don't need to learnthis module.
+By doing so, programmers don't need to learn any about this convenient module.
    If you know Google Maps V3 API, there shouldn't be no problem using this module.

 ### Usage